ecdye/zram-config/CONTRIBUTING.md

 using your real name (sorry, no pseudonyms or anonymous contributions) and an e-mail address under which you can be reached (sorry, no GitHub no-reply e-mail addresses (such as username@users.noreply.github.com) or other non-reachable addresses are allowed).

-#### Small patch exception

-There are a few exceptions to the signing requirement.
-Currently these are:

-*   Your patch fixes spelling or grammar errors.
-*   Your patch is a single line change to documentation.

 #### Sign your Work using GPG

 You can additionally sign your contribution using GPG.